rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 Pull request merge requirements:
 - all CI test should pass,
-- at least two "accepts"/ACKs from the repository maintainers (see "refactor carve out").
+- at least two "accepts"/ACKs from the repository maintainers (see "refactor carve-out").
 - no reasonable "rejects"/NACKs from anybody who reviewed the code.

 Current list of the project maintainers: